ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   report.

 Task:
-: A task in which measurements of an understood type will be reported by the Clients, aggregated by the Aggregators and received by the Collector.
+: A set of measurements of an understood type which will be reported by the Clients, aggregated by the Aggregators and received by the Collector.
 Many collections can be performed in the course of a single task.